Orbiva/Auto-Copy-FXTwitter-URL/README.md

 # Auto-Copy-FXTwitter-URL

-TamperMonkey script to automatically change the copied url of a twitter/x link to fxtwitter
+TamperMonkey script to automatically change the copied url of a twitter/x link to fxtwitter.